 Unfortunately, many brands, particularly fast fashion brands, have been found to select suppliers from countries with lower degrees of human wellbeing.
 When apparel manufacturing takes place in countries with low labour costs and where the awareness of environmental and human rights are often less developed, this commonly leads to exploitation.

 Women are the literal driving force behind our clothes.
-Approximately 80% of garment workers around the world are women.
+A majority of garment workers around the world are women of colour.
 The garment industry jobs all these women hold can and should result in their economic empowerment.
 They deserve to have the financial independence to be able to decide whether to work, how much to work, and how to spend or save their income.
 Clothes made from afar have the potential to do great things by empowering these women.
 But we need to remain conscious of possible gender-based violence in supply chains as well, which could mean that women are facing discrimination and worse.
 Women also have different needs, such as childcare, since they are commonly the primary caregiver.
 These needs are sadly not often met in the fashion industry.

 Buying clothing from brands that value animal ethics, as well as sustainability and health, is super important.
 And this will vary brand to brand, country to country.
 Whenever possible, try buying second-hand, which erases most of the impact in all three areas since you aren’t directly contributing to the garment’s production.

 There is no perfect solution.
-However, buying fewer, quality pieces is guaranteed to help shape a better future for all people, the planet, and our animal friends.
+However, avoiding fast fashion, buying fewer, quality, and second hand pieces is guaranteed to help shape a better future for all people, the planet, and animals.